oneeve8/kobble-data/content/videonarrativehowto.md

 That was easy!
 You can adjust the width of your windows by grabbing the center and moving the width left or right

-So say I am a Literature Teacher and I’m creating a unit on Mark Twain.
+So say I am a Literature Teacher and I am creating a unit on Mark Twain.

 I have already created a Channel and some Tracks to share with my students.

-We’ve shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we’ll review that in a little bit.
+We have shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we’ll review that in a little bit.

 So, First let’s find a quote by Mark Twain and drag and drop it into Kobble.